wix-incubator/redraft/README.md

   - `trim` - boolean, should the block text be trimmed when checking if its empty (default: `false`)
   - `split` - boolean, splits groups after cleanup, works best when cleanup is enabled for and after all types - more info in the example (default: `true`)
 - `joinOutput` - used when rendering to string, joins the output and the children of all the inline and entity renderers, it expects that all renderers return strings, you still have to join the at block level (default: `false`)
+- `createContentBlock` - by default when using decorators redraft creates a ContentBlock stub, its possible to pass a callback that returns a draft-js ContentBlock

 ## Changelog
 The changelog is avalible here [CHANGELOG](CHANGELOG.md)